22 zip codes·Updated June 2026

 19144$1,400/mo

-Get rental comps for any property in Philadelphia
+Comps for any address in Philadelphia

 Median Asking Rent by Bedroom